+Portfolio Benchmark Value Added Conclusions

-Portfolio Benchmark Net Return (%) Value Added (%) Conclusions A. Actual Portfolio 7.5 0.5 (A - B) CIO outperformed the Benchmark Portfolio from these sources: i) manager selection (including security selection effects) and ii) other effects B. Benchmark Portfolio 7.0 N/A
+Portiolio Benchmark (%) (%) Conclusions

+A. Actual Portfolio 7.5 0.5 CIO outperformed the Benchmark Portfolio

+(A - B) from these sources:

+i) manager selection (including security

+selection effects) and

+ii) other effects

+B. Benchmark Portfolio 7.0 N/A

-- D. For the benefit of stakeholders, the Board shall also measure and report for comparison purposes, on a quarterly basis, the actual portfolio return relative to the return of the LCPP and relative to commonly cited benchmarks, including: - 1.
-A 60% equity and 40% fixed income portfolio ("60/40 Portfolio") comprised of 60% MSCI ACWI IMI (net, unhedged) and 40% Bloomberg Barclays Global Aggregate Bond Index; and - 2.
-A peer group benchmark consisting of other U. S. public pension Systems similar in size to the system, as reported in the InvestorForce Public DB > \$1B Net.
+- D. For the benefit of stakeholders, the Board shall also measure and report for comparison purposes, on a quarterly basis, the actual portfolio return relative to the return of the LCPP and relative to commonly cited benchmarks, including: - A 60% equity and 40% fixed income portfolio ("60 / 40 Portfolio") comprised of 60% MSCI ACWI IMI (net, unhedged) and 40% Bloomberg Barclays Global Aggregate Bond Index; and - A peer group benchmark consisting of other U. S. public pension Systems similar in size to the System, as reported in the InvestorForce Public DB > \$1B Net.